ImeneYAHIAOUI/al-newbank/adr/adr002-collecting-metrics-in-sdk.md

 We  use Prometheus metric exposition format on a dedicated API endpoint within the SDK.

 ## Considered Alternatives
+Custom Metric Storage: We considered building a custom solution for storing and analyzing payment metrics.
+However, it might not provide the robust features of Prometheus.

 ## Consequences
 Pros: